Authentically western, hilariously existential

-First published in 1999, The Cowboy and the Vampire Collection was the leading edge of the vampire resurgence in the modern era, helping to launch and shape the hottest new paranormal genre: gothic western.
+First published in 1999, The Cowboy and the Vampire Collection was the leading edge of the vampire resurgence in the modern era, helping to launch and shape a new paranormal genre: gothic western.
 Now, the cult-classic horror series is back, bloodier and bolder than ever.
 Let 'er buck.

 Saddle up for a hilarious, sexy, existential gallop through the modern American west with an army of ancient bloodsuckers in hot pursuit.